 |Commissioned||5 Aug 1942||Oblt.
 Siegfried Lüdden (Knights Cross)|

 |Successes||8 ships sunk, total tonnage 49,725 GRT|

 1 ship damaged, total tonnage 9,977 GRT

-Scuttled on 20 August, 1944 at the U-boat base in Bordeaux, France when unable to escape the Allied advance.
-Broken up in 1947.
+Decommissioned on 20 August 1944 at Bordeaux and laid up in the U-boat pen.
+Scuttled there on 25 August 1944 as the unseaworthy boat was unable to escape the Allied advance.
+Wreck broken up in 1947.

 2 May 1943

-10.14 hrs, Bay of Biscay, inbound: British Whitley bomber W for William from Sqdn 612 strafed U-188 and dropped four depth charges.
-Gunfire wounded the commander KptLt Siegfried Lüdden and one of the crew, who died in hospital in Paris on 14 May.
+10.14 hrs, Bay of Biscay, inbound: British Whitley aircraft (612 Sqn RAF/W) strafed U-188 and dropped four depth charges.
+Gunfire wounded the commander, KptLt Siegfried Lüdden, and one of the crew, who died in hospital in Paris on 14 May.
 [Matrosengefreiter Leo Rupp] (Sources: Rohwer/Ritschel)

 1 recorded attack on this boat.

 General notes on this boat